stephennancekivell/logalyse/README.md

 Chart a value in the log line.

 Could be storing good previous formats in localStorage.

-Use lesscss
-Different types of charts, line scatter plot.

 Infinate scroll type log viewer. http://jsfiddle.net/vojtajina/U7Bz9/